BojunLi03/Dottie/README.md

 ## Features

-- Connect to Glucose Monitor: A button that will eventually allow users to connect to a glucose monitoring device via Bluetooth (CoreBluetooth integration).
+- Connect to Glucose Monitor: A button that will eventually allow users to connect to a glucose monitoring device.
-- View Glucose Levels: A button that will display the user's glucose levels, fetched either from connected glucose monitors or through HealthKit (integration planned).
+- View Glucose Levels: A button that will display the user's glucose levels, fetched either from connected glucose monitors.

 ## Project Setup